-What Is an IRA?
+Related: What Is an IRA?

-Contributions to a Roth IRA are made after taxes and aren’t tax deductible.
+Contributions to a Roth IRA are made after taxes and aren’t tax-deductible.
 With a Roth IRA, earnings aren’t typically taxed, but investors won’t have to pay taxes on withdrawals from a Roth IRA when they reach retirement age and start using the funds in one of these accounts.

 A Sep IRA is a simplified employee pension IRA.
 These IRA accounts help small businesses or self-employed retirement investors make contributions to an IRA in the employee’s name.

-How Can an Investor Open an IRA?
+How Do I Open an IRA?

 Roth IRAs have some limitations that might preclude investors from getting one.

-There are three ways investors can rollover retirement funds into an IRA.
+There are three ways investors can roll over retirement funds into an IRA.

 Can You Withdraw From an IRA Before Retirement?

-You can also withdraw funds penalty-free for qualifying medical or educational expenses.
+Investors can also withdraw funds penalty-free for qualifying medical or educational expenses.
 And once you hit the age of 59.5, distributions will always be penalty-free.

 Are There Ways to Get Around IRA Contribution Limits?